spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 tags: ["data center", "nutanix"]
 ---

-Palette supports creating and managing Kubernetes clusters deployed to a Nutanix infrastructure.
+Palette supports creating and managing Kubernetes clusters deployed to a Nutanix infrastructure environment.
 This section guides you in creating a Kubernetes cluster in a Nutanix cloud managed by Palette.

 ## Prerequisites

 - A Nutanix Prism Central cloud account.
+For more information, review [Add Nutanix Cloud Account](add-nutanix-cloud-account.md).

 - A Private Cloud Gateway (PCG) deployed.
+For guidance, review [Install Private Cloud Gateway](install-pcg.md).

-- Minimum supported CAPI version 1.5.3.
+- The minimum supported CAPI version 1.5.3.
 Refer to the Nutanix [Validated Integrations](https://opendocs.nutanix.com/capx/v1.2.x/validated_integrations/#validated-versions) compatibility matrix.

 - An infrastructure cluster profile created for the Nutanix cloud.
 For guidance on creating a profile, refer to [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md).
 At the **Cloud Type** step of profile creation, select **Nutanix** listed under the **Tech Preview**.
 Select the custom packs provided at the OS and Kubernetes layers.
 Out-of-the-box packs are provided for the network and storage profile layers.
 Additionally, Palette provides a Nutanix-specific storage pack.

 ## Deploy a Nutanix Cluster

-Use the following steps to deploy a Kubernetes cluster on Nutanix using Palette.
+Use the following steps to deploy a Kubernetes cluster in Nutanix.

 1. Log in to [Palette](https://console.spectrocloud.com/).